nabbi/a10-backup-scripts/README.md

 YMMV, should just need to initialize a new repo and maybe fiddle with the paths to suit your needs

-> git clone SRC ~/a10-backup-scripts
+> git clone https://github.com/nabbi/a10-backup-scripts ~/a10-backup-scripts

 create git repo
 > mkdir ~/a10-configs